-CEFR Level A1 for international students ( who have a native language other than Dutch) UNDERSTANDING SPEAKING WRITING Listening Reading Spoken interaction Spoken production Writing recognize familiar words and very basic phrases concerning themselves, their family and Students can understand familiar names, words and very simple sentences, for example on notices and posters or in catalogues.
+CEFR Level A1 for international students (who have a native language other than Dutch) UNDERSTANDING SPEAKING WRITING Listening Reading Spoken interaction Spoken production Writing Students can recognize familiar words and very basic phrases concerning themselves, their family and immediate and concrete surroundings when people speak slowly and clearly.
+Students can understand familiar names, words and very simple sentences, for example on notices and posters or in catalogues.
 Students can interact in a simple way, provided the other person is prepared to repeat or rephrase things at a slower rate of speech and help formulate what they are trying to say.
 Students can ask and answer simple questions in areas of immediate need or on very familiar topics.
 Students can use simple phrases and sentences to describe where they live and people they know.
 Students can write a short, simple postcard, for example sending holiday greetings.
 Student can fill in forms with personal details, for example entering name, nationality and address on a hotel registration form.